“Dumbo” (1941) Film Review

 Dumbo is a Disney animated film about a baby circus elephant called Dumbo, who has extraordinarily large ears.
 Unfortunately, Dumbo’s mother Mrs. Jumbo has been caged away after fighting off humans that teased her baby.
 Luckily though, a little field mouse called Timothy is willing to look after the little guy.

-Dumbo is another one of those Disney animated features that I’ve not seen the VHS days of viewing entertainment.
-Revisiting the film certainly brought back vivid memories, and took me back to the innocent charm of yesteryear.
+Dumbo is another one of those Disney animated features that I’ve not seen since my VHS days of viewing entertainment.
+Revisiting the film certainly brought back vivid memories, and returned me to the innocent charm of yesteryear.
 The film itself left me scratching my head though, stuck wondering what Disney were even going for with this one.
 The film’s biggest issue is that it’s way too disjointed in terms of narrative, mainly thanks to the lack of focus on behalf of Timothy; who has the attention span of a 2 year old on caffeine.

-Sure, Timothy does take Dumbo to his mother at one point, but then he halts this visit so that the film can cue the famous “Pink Elephants on Parade” scene; in which Dumbo and Timothy get so drunk, that they start seeing wild pink elephant related imagery.
+Sure, Timothy does take Dumbo to his mother at one point, leading to the iconic trunk cradling moment between mother & son, but then he halts this visit so that the film can cue the famous “Pink Elephants on Parade” scene; in which Dumbo and Timothy get so drunk, that they start seeing wild pink elephant related imagery.
 Yes, these psychedelic hallucinations are visually inventive and colourful, but they’re not exactly necessary to the story.

 What’s unfortunate, is that there is some potential hidden in the film’s rusty cauldron of mixed ideas.
 The heart of the film IS the bond between Dumbo and his mother, whose relationship is beyond sweet.
 Dumbo’s mother is movingly protective, kind, and loving to her disabled son; despite the ill mannered commentary made by those around her.

 Any scenes involving Dumbo and his mother are almost perfect, because their connection is so beautifully tender.
 There’s a powerful mother-son love between them that’s rich in heartfelt affection.
 These scenes between Dumbo and his mother are also profoundly nuanced thanks to Dumbo’s lack of dialogue too, because his actions speak louder than words.
-We really do want them to reunite again, so it annoys me that freeing Jumbo takes a backseat to silly Circus acts.
+We really do want them to reunite again, so it annoys me that freeing Jumbo takes a backseat to silly Circus acts, because seeing this family being back together is the emotional core of the film.

 Dumbo himself makes the sporadically unfocused narrative watchable though, because he’s just so so so damn cute!
 Seriously, all his expressions and gestures make him gorgeously precious.
-Seeing him being bullied by judgemental mean spirited elephants is so hard to stomach, because he’s such a sweet innocent little guy.
+Seeing him being bullied by judgmental mean spirited elephants is so hard to stomach, because he’s such a sweet innocent little guy, this will be especially painful for parents in the audience.